guthriec/fluxy-sample/README.md

 * ``` /vendor/{id}/claimed_deals ```
   * Accepts GET.
   * Returns all active claimed_deals objects associated with {id}.
-Returns 200 on success, 404 if no vendor of {id} exists.
+Returns 200 on success, 403 if logged in user doesn't have permissions for vendor of {id}, 404 if no vendor of {id} exists.

 * ``` /vendor/{id}/claimed_deals/all ```
   * Accepts GET.
   * Returns all claimed_deals objects associated with {id}.
-Returns 200 on success, 404 if no vendor of {id} exists.
+Returns 200 on success, 403 if logged in user doesn't have permissions for vendor of {id}, 404 if no vendor of {id} exists.

 =======
 APPENDIX A - Notes About Libraries